 OFFENDER GRIEVENCE PROCEDURE, Operating Procedure 866.1 (rev 2016): Requires each facility to have a Grievance Coordinator.
 Requires that the facility will respond within 20 days to grievances alleging sexual abuse, with written continuances of 30 days.
 Requires all grievances alleging sexual abuse must not exceed 70 days.
 Requires that the expiration of a time frame (to include any authorized continuances) at any stage of the process shall be considered a denial and shall qualify the grievance for appeal to the next level of review.
 Requires Emergency Grievances alleging imminent sexual abuse requires automatic forwarding to the Administrative Duty Officer or Shift commander who must respond within 8 hours.
-Both the initial response and final agency decision shall document the institution's determination whether the offender is in substantial risk of imminent sexual abuse and the action taken in response to the Emergency Grievance.
-Requires that offenders may submit an allegation of sexual abuse through a grievance without first submitting to the staff member who is the subject of the complaint, is not referred to the staff member who is the subject of the compliant, and will not be the respondent of a grievance.
+Both the initial response and final agency decision shall document the institution's determination whether the offender is in substantial risk of imminent sexual abuse through a grievance without first submitting to the staff member who is the subject of the complaint, is not referred to the staff member who is the subject of the complaint, is not referred to the staff member who is the subject of the complaint, and will not be the respondent of a grievance.
 Prohibits charges against an offender for filing a grievance related to sexual abuse only where the institution demonstrates that the offender filed the grievance in bad faith.
 Requires that an offender is not required to utilize the Information Complaint before submitting a formal grievance.